pottedmeat7/OpenVR-WalkInPlace/Readme.md

 Some games use the entire axis from the center, 0, to 1

 If you find the walking with just the HMD is too sensitive you can set the "Walk Touch" to 0 this will require your HMD and arms to swing in order to trigger a step via triggering the "mid" or "max" touch value.

+## Other Options

+## Enable WIP
+This checkbox either enables or disables all detection and virtual input

+### HMD Type
+Choose which HMD your using

+### Input Type
+There are a few different methods of inputs used by games
+- The standard "Touchpad" locomotion games, that use from 0-1 on the touchpad (or joystick) for forward movement speed, often these games also have a "click to sprint" function.
+- Some games use touchpad locomotion except you have to press and hold the touchpad while moving your finger from 0-1 use the option "Touchpad (pressed)" for these games
+- Anything else such as Teleport games, using "click to sprint" with the minimum touch value set to 1.0 will generate a click for any valid movement match

+### OVRWIP Controller
+All touchpad input goes to the OVRWIP Custom Controller you can rebind this input to other controllers and buttons using the SteamVR Input Bindings.

+### buttons to disable/enable WIP
+These options can be used to disable/enable virtual movement when your holding or not holding the button selected.

+## Enable / Disable Device page

+### Track HMD?
+This will enable/disable the tracking and analysis of the real-time HMD movement.
+If disabled it will ignore the HMD data in the current data model and will only utilize the thresholds of the tracker movement.

+### Track HMD Rotation?
+This is a enhanced check to track if the rotational velocity values of HMD YAW and PITCH are within the maximum recorded values of the current data model.

+### controller selection for hand(s)
+If you have more then 1 controllers, you can select another combination of 1-2 controllers to be used as the 1-2 tracked hand(s).

+### controller selection for feet (untesed)
+If you have more then 1 controllers, you can select another combination of 1-2 controllers to be used as the 1-2 tracked feet.

+### tracker selection for hand(s) (untesed)
+If you have more then 1 trackers, you can select another combination of 1-2 trackers to be used as the 1-2 tracked hand(s).

+### tracker selection for feet
+If you have more then 1 trackers, you can select another combination of 1-2 trackers to be used as the 1-2 tracked feet.

+[//]: # ### Direction devices - work in progress
+[//]: # This will allow customization of direction of movement using any of the devices.
+Just as many games use the controller as the direction device, although some use the HMD direction.

 ### Profiles
 If you like your current settings for a game and want to save them you can click "New Profile" it will take the current settings and save them with the profile name of your choice.